 Karnataka Judiciary Exam Subjects

-Prelims Exam: The prelims exam consists of three parts of 100 marks each which are related to Law Act, Karnataka Rent Act, and General Knowledge.
+Prelims Exam: The prelims exam consists of three parts of 100 marks each which are related to the Law Act, Karnataka Rent Act, and General Knowledge.

 Chhattisgarh Judiciary Exam Subjects